wpilibsuite/frc-docs/source/docs/software/advanced-controls/filters/slew-rate-limiter.rst

   .. code-block:: c++

-    // Creates a SlewRateLimiter that limits the rate of change of the signal to 0.5 volts per second frc::SlewRateLimiter<units::volts> filter{0.5_V / 1_s};
+    // Creates a SlewRateLimiter that limits the rate of change of the signal to 0.1 every cycle frc::SlewRateLimiter<units::scalar> filter {units::scalar_t{0.1}};

   .. code-block:: python